4skinSkywalker/JS-Arena/backend/src/challenges/Core/NumberofClans.md

 # Problem description

-Define two integers A and B friends if each integer from the array divisors is either a divisor of both A and B or neither A nor B. If two integers are friends, they are said to be in the same clan.
+Two integers ( A ) and ( B ) are considered friends if for every integer ( D ) in the divisors array, either ( D ) divides both ( A ) and ( B ), or ( D ) divides neither of them.
 We are required to find out how many clans the integers from 1 to k, inclusive, are broken into.

 ## Example